All clinics are walk-in. Appointments are not required.

 The health district offers travel vaccines for people traveling outside the United States.
 Information on clinic locations and hours is available on the Travel Vaccine webpage. (see the Cost section for more information)

 Vaccine costs vary based on the type of immunization required.
-In addition to the vaccine costs, the health district charges an administrative fee of (effective Aug 1, 2014) $20 per person for one vaccine and $6 for each additional vaccine.
+In addition to the vaccine costs, the health district charges an administration fee of $20 per person for one vaccine and $8 for each additional vaccine.

-Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Culinary Insurance (adults and children accepted), Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Cigna, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
+Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Anthem Networks, Culinary Insurance, Cigna, Health Plan of Nevada/Sierra Health and Life, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
 Not all vaccines are covered by insurance.